One cold, windy, snowy day, this awesome New England Clam Chowder (Paleo, gluten-free, dairy-free and grain-free) was simmering on my stovetop.

 Later in the post, I share how I add lots of clams in the most cost-effective way.

 And, although I know New England clam chowder with coconut milk is an option, the “cream” in this recipe comes from cashews.
 Eliminating dairy has been super helpful in healing my gut issues.
-Take a look at this Super Gut Health Bundle for lots of gut healing strategies and resources.

-Related: Chicken Gluten Free Soup
+Related: Chicken Gluten-Free Soup

-Making Your Paleo Clam Chowder:
+Making Your New England Clam Chowder:

 This clam chowder is without milk or cream which means it needs a really good substitute.
 Although it is possible to use vegetables to substitute for cream, nuts are my favorite option (and good with the low fodmap diet as well).